Spiritual Words And Kingdom Of God Principles

-Find the words you need and repeat them.
+Spiritual words, God's words, are keys to the kingdom.
 God has given you the keys to the kingdom, Biblical principles that unlock the benefits of your salvation.

 Scripture says, “Bless the LORD, O my soul, and forget not all his benefits: Who forgiveth all thine iniquities; who healeth all thy diseases; Who redeemeth thy life from destruction; who crowneth thee with lovingkindness and tender mercies; Who satisfieth thy mouth with good things; so that thy youth is renewed like the eagle's” (Psalms 103:2-5).

 Everything you need is unlocked by a kingdom principle.
 Whatever it is you desire, you can find a Scripture that pertains to it.
 Here are some examples.

 “But my God shall supply all your need according to his riches in glory by Christ Jesus.”
 (Philippians 4:19)